 Setting up a meeting

-Once you have submitted the form, contact the Central Business Support Team.
+Once you have submitted the form, contact the Children's Services Licensing Team.
 They will arrange a short meeting at County Hall in Dorchester.
 You must bring the following to the meeting:

 - 3 forms of ID*